Pawel-Zygler/webdriverio-framework/README.md

-utomation tests for Automation Test Store in js and webdriver.io.
+Automation tests for Automation Test Store in js and webdriver.io, node.js.

-Setup
-Navigate to the project's root folder.
+Go to root and install dependencies:
-Install the required packages:

 ```bash
 npm i
 ```

-Running Tests
-Run All Tests
 To run the entire Automation Test Store test suite, use the following command:

 ```bash